wisekiddo/mvp-moviedb/README.md

 # MVP MovieDB
-In this project, you will work on an Android movie app displaying data sourced from https://www.themoviedb.org/.
+In this project, an Android movie app displaying data sourced from https://www.themoviedb.org/.

 ### Features